Supreme Court Overturns McCain-Feingold Ad Restrictions

 UPDATE: Loyola Law School Professor Rick Hasen has some more on the Wisconsin Right to Life case.
 I think he’s right — Alito hinted that he might go for a full facial challenge later on down the pike, but Roberts and Alito are playing it safe for the moment.

-3 Responses to “Supreme Court Overturns McCain-Feingold Ad Restrictions”
+4 thoughts on “Supreme Court Overturns McCain-Feingold Ad Restrictions

 Not activist of course.
 NOthing they do is activist by definition since they are rightwingers!